giselaortt/clothing-pattern-classifier/README.md

 #### Second run with tensorflow:

   Results are can be seem on the plots on folder version 2.
-Needs  further investigation.
+Needs  further investigation and model tunning.